SuperNOVAS v1.5

 double *restrict ra,

-Computes the virtual place of a star, referenced to GCRS, at date 'jd_tt', given its catalog mean place, proper motion, parallax, and radial velocity.
+Computes the virtual place of a star, as would be seen by an observer at the geocenter, referenced to GCRS, at date 'jd_tt', given its catalog mean place, proper motion, parallax, and radial velocity.

 Notwithstanding the different set of return values, this is the same as calling place_star() with a NULL observer location and NOVAS_GCRS as the system, or place_gcrs() for an object that specifies the star.